Calibration Ensures Compliance — and Peace of Mind.

-Infrequent calibration of sensors will cause inaccurate gas detection readings and possibly result in the failure to detect gas leaks resulting in an unprotected zone.
+Infrequent calibration of sensors could lead to inaccurate gas detection readings and possibly result in the failure to detect gas leaks resulting in an unprotected zone.

 Sensidyne gas detectors are tested and calibrated at the factory with the target gas prior to shipment.
 To maintain safe operation, all gas detectors require a zero check and gas verification upon installation and at regular intervals in accordance with instructions in the User Manual.